 Here’s a quick description of the Content SOS program in Pamela’s own words, “Content S.O.S. is a personalized program designed to help you get back on track with your content and systems.
 Together, we evaluate your current systems and determine ways to improve them.
 The program includes planning, troubleshooting, and setting up Trello boards that will help you master the roadblocks you’ve met along the way.
 The program is 100% personalized meaning you get what you need and none of the fluff.”

 Step One) Brainstorm, no editing or stopping involved – pure brain dump.

-Step Four) Design Graphics, create a title and pin image(s) for social media and anything else you may want to make for the post or to put up on social media.
+Step Four) Design Graphics, create a title and pin image(s) for social media, and anything else you may want to make for the post or to put up on social media.

-Step Six) Title your post, try to use catchy wording, explain the topic clearly and find a better way to bring readers to your blog.
+Step Six) Title your post, try to use catchy wording, explain the topic clearly, and find a better way to bring readers to your blog.

 That’s pretty much all!
-It may seem elementary to some but I really figured out that I needed to start back at the beginning.
-And so that’s what this is about- being consistent, concise and clear on my mission and checking off and keeping track of every goal and step along the way.
+It may seem elementary to some, but I know there are others out there in the same place as me and I really figured out that I needed to start back at the beginning.
+And so that’s what this is about- being consistent, concise, and clear on my mission and checking off and keeping track of every goal and step along the way.
 I’ve included a link to where you can grab the blog post creation checklist and I’d love for you to continue following my blog in hopes that it’s bringing you something you like!

 Thank you!
 Please leave me a comment down below introducing yourself (or your blog) if you’re new, or tell me one thing that has been difficult for you in blogging.